image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 const rois = roiMap.getRois({ kind: 'black', minSurface: 1000 });
 ```

+If you have specific size interval in mind, this might come in handy.

 :::

-### Getting distribution by size
+## Getting distribution by size

 Now we have all the regions identified and stored.
 We can work on the analysis of those regions.

 ![Get ROIs](./images/roiAnalysis/MBR.jpg)

-To do so we need to understand what kind of analysis is necessary.
-Depending on the answer, different tools can be used.
-Let's say we want to filter regions by size and shape.
-To do that we can use surface and some basics from statistics.
-Let's calculate the size distribution of our ROIs.
+As was mentioned before size distribution analysis can be an important piece of data so we will do that .
 First we need to find the limits of our sample.

 ```ts